-using or referring to the principle do not [even] define absurdity, nor do they specify the kinds of situations where the principle should be applied."135 Rather, absurdity seems to fall into the "I know it when I see it" test that was famously articulated by Justice Potter Stewart.136
+Absurdity comes in so many variations that the doctrine defies the formulation of a precise rule or even a balancing test-two things that judges are accustomed to applying.
+"Cases using or referring to the principle do not [even] define absurdity, nor do they specify the kinds of situations where the principle should be applied."
+Rather, absurdity seems to fall into the "I know it when I see it" test that was famously articulated by Justice Potter Stewart.
+136

 But the analysis is not a free-for-all.
-As the Kirby court illustrated, the proper focus of the absurdity doctrine is whether the application of a given law to a particular set of facts produces an absurd outcome.137 In other words, "[t]he initial outcome offends us at some gut level; it offends our sense not only of fairness, but of rationality and common sense."138 Or, as another court put it, the outcome of the case leads us to proclaim, "Oh my gosh, that can't be!"139
+As the Court illustrated in Kirby, the proper focus of the absurdity doctrine is whether the application of a given law to a particular set of facts produces an absurd outcome.
+137 In other words, "[t]he initial outcome offends us at some gut level; it offends our sense not only of fairness, but of rationality and common sense."
+138 Or, as another court put it, the outcome of the case leads us to proclaim, "Oh my gosh, that can't be!"
+139

-To reduce the absurdity doctrine to a motto, directive, or rule-of-thumb for use by a judge, one would do well to adopt the more direct and to-the-point inspirational mandate of the late Christopher Hitchens: "Never be a spectator of unfairness or stupidity."140 This simple mandate embodies the values of predictability, coherence, reasonableness, rationality, and common sense.
-And, as the next section demonstrates, this mandate essentially drove the court's decision in the famous squirrel case.
+To reduce the absurdity doctrine to a motto, directive, or rule-of-thumb for use by a judge, one would do well to adopt the more direct and to-the-point inspirational mandate of the late Christopher Hitchens: "Never be a spectator of unfairness or stupidity."
+This simple mandate embodies the values of predictability, coherence, reasonableness, rationality, and common sense.
+And, as the next Section demonstrates, this mandate essentially drove the court's decision in the famous squirrel case.